In 1932, at age 60, my exact age as I write this post, Bertrand Russell penned a provocative essay, “In Praise of

 Consider how some of the idle rich has spent their time.
 Historically, Russell says, the small leisure class has enjoyed unjust advantages, and they have been oppressive.
 Yet that leisure class

 … contributed nearly the whole of what we call civilization.
 It cultivated the arts and discovered the sciences; it wrote the books, invented the philosophies, and refined social relations.
 Even the liberation of the oppressed has usually been inaugurated from above.
 Without the leisure class, mankind would never have emerged from barbarism.
 The method of a leisure class without duties was, however, extraordinarily wasteful … and the class as a whole was not exceptionally intelligent.
 The class might produce one Darwin, but against him had to be set tens of thousands of country gentlemen who never thought of anything more intelligent than fox-hunting and punishing poachers.

 Today “the universities are supposed to provide, in a more systematic way, what the leisure class provided accidentally and as a by-product.”
 This is better, but the university has drawbacks.
 For one thing, those in the ivory tower are often “unaware of the preoccupations and problems of ordinary men and women.”
 For another thing, scholars tend to write on esoteric topics in academic jargon.
 So academic institutions, while useful, “are not adequate guardians of the interests of civilization in a world where everyone outside their walls is too busy for unutilitarian pursuits.”

-Instead Russell advocates for a world where no one is compelled to work more but allowed to indulge their scientific, aesthetic, or literary tastes, or their interest in law, medicine, government, or any other interest they have.
+Instead Russell advocates for a world where no one is compelled to work more, but allowed to indulge their scientific, aesthetic, or literary tastes, or their interest in law, medicine, government, or any other interest.
 What will be the result of all this?
 Russell answers this question with his quintessentially beautiful prose: